laurynas-biveinis/unodb/README.md

 * `void dump(std::ostream &)`, only available if `NDEBUG` is not defined, dumping the tree representation into output stream.

+The are two ART classes available:

-The class is unsychronized, to be using in single-thread context or with external synchronization.
+* `db`: unsychronized ART tree, to be used in single-thread context or with external synchronization.
+* `mutex_db`: single global mutex-synchronized ART tree.

 ## Dependencies